-These are the main deliverables for the project, due Monday December 9th, 11:59 pm to Gradescope.
-The Jupyter notebook will be styled in the form of a brief blog post describing and visualizing some aspect of the data you are working with, and then showing how you implemented one of your machine learning algorithms.
+The Jupyter notebook should be styled in the form of a brief blog post describing and visualizing some aspect of the data you are working with, and then showing how you implemented one of your machine learning algorithms.(this is probably also the basis for the presentation in your pod.)

 The final report will be structured like a conference paper summarizing your results.
-There is no set page limit or minimum, but we expect most reports to be around 5-10 pages, excluding references.
+The reports should be range from 5 to 10 pages, including references.
+We will ignore any page beyond the page limit in your PDF (do not add a cover page).
+However, it doesn't mean you should make the content too small or layout too crowded.
+All the texts, plots and tables must be readable to the naked eye (i.e., without zooming in).
 The grading structure is outlined below: